-Stocks in Asia Pacific were mixed on Wednesday as China's benchmark lending rate was left unchanged.
+Asia Pacific stocks were mixed on Monday as China cut its benchmark lending rate.

-The U.S. dollar index, which tracks the greenback against a basket of its peers, was at 99.452 following its decline from levels above 100 earlier in the week.
+The U.S. dollar index, which tracks the greenback against a basket of its peers, was at 99.919 after crossing the 100 mark last week.

 The Japanese yen traded at 107.78 per dollar after touching levels below 107.4 in the previous trading week.
 The Australian dollar changed hands at $0.6354 following turbulent trading last week that saw it rising to levels above $0.64 and falling below $0.63.